Swathi Reddy: Other work and media image

+In 2008, Reddy was placed in Rediff.coms "Best Actresses" list.
+She stood 2nd in "Best Tamil" and 5th in "Best Telugu" actresses list.

-Swathi Reddy has been occasionally working as a dubbing artist and playback singer as well.
+Reddy has been occasionally working as a dubbing artist and playback singer as well.
 In 2008, she had dubbed for actress Ileana in the film Jalsa (2008).
 In 2010, she gave her voice to an HIV/AIDS education animated software tutorial created by the nonprofit organization TeachAids.
 In 2011, she turned playback singer, rendering her voice for two songs, "Unbelievable" and "A Square B Square", for the soundtrack albums of her own film Katha Screenplay Darsakatvam Appalaraju (2011) and 100% Love (2011), respectively.
 She has also appeared in an advertisement for "Cadbury's Dairy Milk".

-Personal life

-Reddy married her boyfriend Vikas Vasu, a Malayali pilot, on 30 August 2018.